-And YHWH Elohim said, "Behold, the man is become as one of us, to know good and evil; and now, lest he put forth his hand, and take also of the tree of life, and eat, and live forever..."
+And YHWH Elohim said, "Behold, the man is become as one of Us, to know good and evil; and now, lest he put forth his hand, and take also of the tree of life, and eat, and live forever..."

 When Elohim had created the earth and all that was in it, He also made a garden and put two trees in this garden.
-Of all the trees that YHWH planted in this garden, He commanded man that he might eat of any of them except the Tree of Knowledge of Good and Evil.
-And yes, the word "evil" is the same Hebrew word we are seeking to understand at present.
-Because man chose to disobey His Creator, he was kicked out of this garden because he now knew the difference between what was good and what was evil.
+Of all the trees YHWH planted in this garden, He commanded man that he might eat of any of them except the Tree of Knowledge of Good and Evil.
+And yes, the word "evil" is the same Hebrew word found in Amos 3:9, which we are seeking to understand at present.
+Because man chose to disobey His Creator, he was kicked out of this garden because he now knew the difference between what was good and what was evil (or at least had the potential to know the difference).

 At the simplest understanding, what YHWH presented man with was a choice.
-He could choose to live in obedience to his Master and not gain a type of knowledge, that without proper understanding and handling would cause his death.
+He could choose to live in obedience to his Master and not gain a type of knowledge that, without proper understanding and handling, would cause his death.
 Or, he could gain the forbidden knowledge and forfeit his life as a result.
-The reality is this, without the possibility of choice, without the possibility of doing evil, there can be no holiness.
+The reality is this: without the possibility of choice, without the possibility of doing evil, there can be no holiness.
 This is what YHWH our Elohim created: the potential for, or the possibility of, doing wrong.
 Why did He create this possibility?
-Because He desired to be able to have intimate fellowship with His highest creation, man.
-And this could only happen if He gave to man the possibility of choice.
-But as soon as He did this, He also knew that man would exercise that choice he had been granted.
+He created this possibility because He desired to be able to have intimate fellowship with His highest creation, man.
+And this could only happen if He gave man the possibility of choice.
+However, as soon as He did this, He also knew that man would exercise the choice he had been granted and make a wrong choice.

 It is like the man who desires a swimming pool and has one put in his backyard.
-When this is done, he takes every precaution to make sure that little children do not fall in and drown.
+When this is done, he takes every precaution to make sure little children do not fall in and drown.
 He puts up a fence.
 He tells his neighbors not to let their children come over and play around the pool.
 He instructs the members of his own household of the rules governing the safety of using the pool.
 He puts up signs of warning of the danger of the pool.
 Yet, when all is said and done, someone at some time will climb over the fence to swim in the pool when he is not home, because that is the way man is.
 Given a choice, he will exercise that choice.

-Likewise, everything that YHWH created was good.
-The Scripture tells us this important truth.
+Likewise, everything YHWH created was good.
+The Scripture teaches this important truth.
 Everything had a lawful place.
-Yet, man could not wait upon YHWH for His timing, he wanted what he wanted right now and so he took it.
+Yet, man could not wait upon YHWH for His timing; he wanted what he wanted right now, and so he took it (unlawfully).

-It is because of man's propensity towards making the wrong choices, that on occasion Elohim must step in to render His judgment, lest man become so very wicked that the whole earth must be destroyed.
+It is because of man's propensity towards making the wrong choices that, on occasion, Elohim must step in to render His judgment, lest man become so very wicked that the whole earth must be destroyed.
 This is what happened in Noach's day.
-To a lesser degree this is also what happened in Sodom and Gomorrah and the other cities of the plain.
+To a lesser degree, this is also what happened in Sodom and Gomorrah and the other cities of the plain.